stevehemingway/stevehemingway.github.io/content/Trading/October/20_october.md

 You can access the reports [here](https://hoisingtonmgt.com/economic_overview.html).

+You can understand why the FED is thinking about this.
+Base money creation, which is in the power of the FED, is simply not provoking an increase in spendable money balances (M2).
+This chart of the money multiplier (i.e M2/base money) shows that we're likely to lapse back into deflation if the US govt doesn't start spending money soon, or the digital helicopter drop method is not attempted.

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=wT9q&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true" loading="lazy"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>

 # Miller and Mogdiliani falsely fingered